TigranZhamakochyan/power-outages-analysis/README.md

-# When the Lights Go Out: Predicting Power Outage Duration in the U.S.
+# Lights out : Predicting Power Outage Duration in the U.S

 **By Tigran Zhamakochyan**